aviarytech/ctwg-toolkit-ingress/curated-texts/indirect-harm.md

 ---
-term: Indirect Harm
+glossaryTerm: Indirect Harm
+term: indirect-harm
-termType: term
+termType: concept
 glossaryText: >-
   Indirect harm is the intentional or unintentional harm that is experienced by one or more members of the [digital identity